There may be no more confusing car-care topic than that of tire treatments.

 - Some users report that Opti-bond can leave a finish that can attract dust, even though the manufacturer claims it won’t.
 Be sure to wipe off excess and allow enough drying time.

 - It’s on the thin side for a gel, meaning it can be a little tricky to get the hang of applying it.
-Some users find that painting it on with a small brush works better than using a sponge.

 Summary